tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

-- **Zero-knowledge Proof/Protocol:** In cryptography, a zero-knowledge proof/protocol is a method by which one party (the prover) can convince another party (the verifier) that a statement  Y ​ is true, without conveying any information apart from the fact that the prover knows the value of  Y​.
+- **Zero-knowledge Proof/Protocol:** In cryptography, a zero-knowledge proof/protocol is a method by which one party (the prover) can convince another party (the verifier) that a statement $ Y $ is true, without conveying any information apart from the fact that the prover knows the value of $ Y​ $.
 The proof system must be complete, sound and zero-knowledge ([[4]], [[9]]).
   - Complete: If the statement is true, and both the prover and verifier follow the protocol, the verifier will accept.
   - Sound: If the statement is false, and the verifier follows the protocol, the verifier will not be convinced.